GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 ### How many sites/keywords/brands can be listed in the metadata?

 At most five instances of a keyword.
-Keywords must be relevant to the extension’s purpose.
+Keywords must be relevant to the extension's purpose.
 Do not repeat brand names in the description.
 When listing supported websites or brands in the description, do not list more than five.
 To provide a longer list of brands or websites, provide a link that users can refer to or embed the list in one of the extension's promotional screenshots.